JadersonGomes/DEMO-APID4Sign/README.md

   </li>

   <li>
     <p>Now, you need to install all project's dependency.
-So, you will install RestSharp to make requests and before you go install NewtonSoft.NET to treat all your responses on          Json format. </br>
+So, you will install RestSharp to make requests and before you go install NewtonSoft.NET to treat all your responses on          Json format. </br></br>
-       You can install those dependencys through of console nuget package manager with those commands:
+       You can install those dependencys through console nuget package manager with those commands:
        <ul>
           <li>Install-Package RestSharp -Version 106.11.4</li>
           <li>Install-Package Newtonsoft.Json -Version 12.0.3</li>